laravel/docs/middleware.md

 <a name="middleware-aliases"></a>
 ### Middleware Aliases

 You may assign aliases to middleware in your application's `bootstrap/app.php` file.
-Middleware aliases allows you to define a short alias for a given middleware class, which can be especially useful for middleware with long class names:
+Middleware aliases allow you to define a short alias for a given middleware class, which can be especially useful for middleware with long class names:

     use App\Http\Middleware\EnsureUserIsSubscribed;